juanjosegarciaripoll/seemps/README.md

 Miniconda3, although any other distribution of Python should suffice.

 Version: 0.0

 Authors:

+* Burçin Danaci (Istanbul Technical University)
-Juan José García Ripoll (Institute of Fundamental Physics) Burçin Danaci (Istanbul Technical University)
+* Juan José García Ripoll (Institute of Fundamental Physics)